 Historical notes on some chess players

-John Townsend’s new book, Historical notes on some chess players, is now available in a limited edition of one hundred copies.
+A recent book by John Townsend, Historical notes on some chess players, is now available in a limited edition of one hundred copies.
 It is a hardback, size 234 x 156 mm., bound in green cloth, with spine and upper cover lettered in brass (see photo below).
 It is a collection of biographical notes on some British chess personalities of the nineteenth century.
 Here will be found very much that is new.
 The first chapter has brief notes about a very large number of players having in common that they were all members of the old London Chess Club, founded in 1807.
-Some are familiar names, including Alexander McDonnell, William Lewis, Deschapelles, Richard Penn, Daniel Harrwitz, William M. Popert, Frederick Lokes Slous, George Perigal, Augustus Mongredien, and George Webb Medley, while others are less known, sometimes no more than names appearing in the club’s ancient records.
+Some are familiar names, including Alexander McDonnell, William Lewis, Deschapelles, Richard Penn, Daniel Harrwitz, William M. Popert, Frederick Lokes Slous, George Perigal, Augustus Mongredien, and George Webb Medley, while others are less known, sometimes no more than names appearing in the ancient records of the club.

 Detailed studies follow of Jacob Sarratt, John Brand, C.F.
 Smith, and Charles Henry Stanley.
-The aim has been to paint the players’ lives against the background of the changing times and places in which they lived.
+The aim has been to paint the lives of the players against the background of the changing times and places in which they lived.
 There are many revelations, some startling.

-The book’s price is 17.95 pounds.
-The rates below are inclusive of postage:
+The price of the book is 17.95 pounds.
+The rates inclusive of postage are:

-For three copies and upwards, please e-mail for a quote by return.
+For two copies and upwards, please e-mail for a quote by return.
 U.K. prices are for second class post.
 (Please ask for a quote if you require first class).
-All overseas deliveries use Royal Mail’s airmail printed papers rate.
+All overseas deliveries use Royal Mail airmail services.

-Make cheques payable to John Townsend, and send to John Townsend, 33 Bishop’s Drive, Wokingham, Berkshire.
+Make cheques payable to John Townsend, and send to John Townsend, 33 Bishops Drive, Wokingham, Berkshire.
 RG40 1WA.
 England.
 Customers outside the U.K., please indicate in the first instance how you intend to pay.
-PayPal is available, when a 3% surcharge will be applied to cover costs.
+PayPal is available, when a 4% surcharge will be applied to cover costs.
 (Please ask for the PayPal address).
-Otherwise, payments must be in British pounds (GBP), e.g. by sterling cheque, postal order, money order, banker’s draft.
+Otherwise, payments must be in British pounds (GBP), e.g. by sterling cheque, postal order, money order, banker draft.
 For any enquiries, please use the e-mail button below, or telephone.